David Siegel (computer scientist): Board membership

 He is a member of the MIT Corporation, where he sits on the Executive Committee, and serves on MIT's Visiting Committee for the Media Lab, Electrical Engineering and Computer Science, and Center for Brains, Minds, and Machines, as well as with the advisory group for the Task Force on the Work of the Future.
 He is Founding Chair of the advisory board for MIT Quest, an initiative that seeks to discover the foundations of human intelligence.

 He is Chairman of the Board of Overseers at Cornell Tech.
 He also serves on the Advisory Board for Stanford's Center on Philanthropy and Civil Society, a research center for students, scholars and practitioners to share ideas that create social change, and the Advisory Council for Princeton's Center on Information Technology Policy, which brings together expertise in technology, engineering, public policy and the social sciences.

 He co-founded the New York City FIRST Robotics organization to elevate STEM education and robotics programs and is a member of the national FIRST Robotics board.
 Siegel serves on the global advisory board of Khan Academy, whose mission is to provide a free world-class education for anyone, anywhere.

 He sits on the Board of Trustees of the Robin Hood Foundation's Learning + Tech Fund, founded to use technology to transform learning for low-income students in New York City.
 He serves on the Board of Trustees for Carnegie Hall.

-As a board member of the for-profit Hamilton Insurance Group, he serves as Chairman of the Compensation and Personnel Committee.
+As a board member of the for-profit Hamilton Insurance Group, he has served as Chairman of the Compensation and Personnel Committee.